 Besides reading labels, one of the best resources I have found to evaluate the safety of products is the Environmental Working Group’s Skin Deep Database.
 Each product is given a score based on the ingredients it contains.
 It’s a super easy way to figure out if the products you are using on yourself and your children are safe.

 I also have spent the past few years searching for brands that are trustworthy and make products that work really well.
-This hasn’t been the easiest task, as many “natural” brands don’t actually test their materials or are completely void of active ingredients, which are what give products their anti-aging or acne-fighting effects.
+This hasn’t been the easiest task, as many “natural” brands don’t actually test their materials or are completely void of high-performing, safe active ingredients, which are what give products their anti-aging or acne-fighting effects.

 The perfect balance to me is cleaner, safer skin care that contains both natural and organic synthetic ingredients that are safe and actually work.
 I only support brands that are transparent, do not use any harmful or questionable ingredients, and recognize the need for safety testing of ingredients.